smart-data-models/dataModel.TourismDestinations/TouristTrip/doc/spec.md

         - suspended
       type: Property
     type:
-      description: 'It has to be TouristDestination'
+      description: 'It has to be TouristDestination.
+NGSI type'
       enum:
         - TouristTrip
       type: Property